privacypass/challenge-bypass-extension/README.md

 - Redemption:
 	- User visits an origin and a CAPTCHA page is returned
-	- The plugin catches the response and gets an unspent blinded token and signature from the store and creates an ['edge pass'](#redemption-request)
+	- The plugin catches the response and gets an unspent blinded token and signature from the store and creates an ['privacy pass'](#redemption-request)
 	- The plugin unblinds the token on the pass and sends up a new request with a header `challenge-bypass-token`; with the value set to the value of the pass
 	- The edge verifies the redemption request<sup>1</sup> and checks that the pass has not been used before
 	- If all is fine, the edge grants the user access to the origin